orbitinghail/graft/DESIGN.md

 ```
 1. retrieve metadata of last checkpoint (may be multiple segments)
 2. retrieve metadata of all changes since checkpoint
-3. for any unchanged segments from previous checkpoint, simply re-emit those segments at the checkpoint LSN (yay for rLSNs)
+3. for any unchanged segments from previous checkpoint, simply re-emit those segments at the checkpoint LSN
 4. rewrite any changed segments by merging in offsets
 5. emit changed segments at checkpoint LSN
 6. commit checkpoint to MetaStore